 If You Are Scheduled for a Procedure or Surgery

-We have implemented several processes to ensure you and our team are safe during surgical procedures that take place in our hospitals and ambulatory surgery centers.
+Several processes ensure you and our team are safe during surgical procedures that take place in our hospitals and ambulatory surgery centers.
 They include:

 - Performing multiple screenings of patients at the time of scheduling, on pre-visit calls, upon arrival to the building, and at check-in

 - Testing every patient for COVID-19 prior to surgery